 It provides interesting charts like the one below that lists the amount of time I’ve spent on each site:

 You can set it to limit the time you spend on useless sites.
 For example, you could set it to make Facebook available to you for no more than 10 minutes per day.
 Additionally, you can also save the reports for later viewing.
-For more details check out our directory listing on 8aWeek.

 Download [NO LONGER WORKS] 8aweek